atomic-penguin/chef-fundamentals/slides/getting-started/01_slide.md

 # Other Tools

-In working with infrastructure, we have several tools in the toolbox.
+In working with infrastructure as code, we may need several tools in our toolbox.

 Non-Chef tools:

-* Shell (Bash, Zsh, Powershell, Cmd.exe)
+* Shell (Bash, Powershell, Cmd.exe)
-* Text editors (Emacs, Vim, Notepad++)
+* Text editors (Vim, Joe, Notepad++)
-* Version control systems (Git, Subversion, Perforce)
+* Version control system (Git)
 * Ruby programming language

 # Chef Tools